Gavin Sheets Preview, Player Props: White Sox vs. Rockies

 Gavin Sheets At The Plate

-- Sheets has had an RBI in 18 games this year (20.9%), including seven multi-RBI outings (8.1%).
-He has also driven home three or more of his team's runs in five contests.
+- Sheets has picked up an RBI in 20.7% of his games this year, with more than one RBI in 8.0% of his games.
+He has also driven in three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.